ntheol/ntheol.github.io/_pages/cv.md

 ---
+name: cv
+nav: true
+permalink: /cv/
-cv_pdf: Theologitis_EuropassCV.pdf  # you can also use external links here
+url: /assest/pdf/Theologitis_EuropassCV.pdf  # you can also use external links here
 ---